|Nutrition Facts (per serving)|

 Peel the Peaches

 Fill a large pot with ice and water.
 Set aside.

 Bring a large pot of water to a boil.
-Put peaches in boiling water and boil for about 10 to 20 seconds, or just until you notice splits in the skin.
+Put peaches in boiling water and boil for about 10 to 20 seconds, or just until there are splits in the skin.

-Remove the peaches to the ice water to halt the cooking process.
+Remove peaches to ice water to halt cooking process.

-Begin to peel the peaches with a small, sharp knife.
+Begin to peel peaches with a small, sharp knife.
 The skins should slip off easily.

 Remove pits and slice peaches thinly.